What changes about a air handler and coil once you cross into Encino

 Permitting deserves the same discipline.
 CSLB C-20 guidance and Los Angeles mechanical-permit references support a simple homeowner question: who is responsible for the permit record, final inspection, and closeout documents?
 In Encino, that question matters before equipment is ordered because multi-system sequencing, duct corrections, quiet outdoor placement, and service access.
 A clean air handler and coil scope should state whether permit fees, HERS or field verification, electrical work, duct sealing, asbestos exclusions, HOA packets, or rebate filing support are included or excluded.

-Long-tail questions this Encino air handler and coil page should answer
+Specific issues a Encino air handler and coil proposal should resolve up front

 Encino search intent for air handler and coil.